Introduction to Benefits

 What happens after I fill in and send off the Attendance Allowance Form?

 So you’ve made your claim and you get a letter telling you what the DWP has decided.
 If you are happy with the decision, that’s the end of it.
-However, check to see what date your award ends - about 6 months before the end date you should receive a set of forms to claim again.
+However, you must report any changes in your circumstances, as these can affect your Attendance Allowance award.
+Check to see what date your award ends - about 6 months before the end date you should receive a set of forms to claim again.
 Very often, however, awards are made for “life” with no end date.

 What happens if the DWP refuse my Attendance Allowance application?